-We are a party to various legal and administrative proceedings, which have arisen in the normal course of our business.
+In addition, we are a party to various legal and administrative proceedings, which have arisen in the normal course of our business.
 Estimated losses are accrued for these proceedings when the loss is probable and can be estimated.
 The current liability for the estimated losses associated with these proceedings is not material to our consolidated financial condition and those estimated losses are not expected to have a material impact on our results of operations.
-In addition, we maintain what we believe is adequate insurance coverage to further mitigate the risks of such proceedings.
-However, such proceedings can be costly, time consuming and unpredictable and, therefore, no assurance can be given that the final outcome of such proceedings may not materially impact our consolidated financial condition or results of operations.
-Further, no assurance can be given that the amount of scope of existing insurance coverage will be sufficient to cover losses arising from such matter.